 1 tsp vanilla extract or beans from 1 vanilla bean pod

 Make the filling by melting butter until it begins to brown 2-3 minutes (it will smell toasty).
 Add sugar, cinnamon, salt, apples and stir until combined.
 Cook down and stir consistently until apples are cooked and saucy (around 25-30 minutes).
 Set aside and let cool.

 While apple filling cools, make the dough.
-In bowl of stand mixer (with paddle attachment), combine the milk, melted butter, and sprinkle the yeast on top.
+In bowl of stand mixer fitted with a paddle attachment, combine the milk, melted butter, and sprinkle the yeast on top.
 DO NOT STIR IN THE YEAST.
 Let it bloom for 8-10 minutes, it will look foamy and alive!
-Add sugar and salt, stir to combine.
+After it blooms, add sugar and salt, stir to combine.

-Add half of the flour and stir on low until just combined (around 30 seconds).
-Add the eggs and mix until they are completely incorporated, then add the remaining half of the flour.
+Add half of the flour and turn mixer on low until just combined (around 30 seconds).
+Add the eggs, mix until eggs are completely incorporated, then add the remaining half of the flour.
 Stir for 3-4 minutes until the dough becomes a ball.